typestack/routing-controllers/README.md

 ```

 If you want to inject all query parameters use `@QueryParams()` decorator.
-The bigest benefit of this approach is that you can perform validation of the params.
+The biggest benefit of this approach is that you can perform validation of the params.

 ```typescript
 enum Roles {